-According to the U.S. Bureau of Labor Statistics: "Despite limited employment growth, about 20,400 openings for musicians and singers are projected each year, on average, over the decade.
-Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire."
-According to the U.S. Bureau of Labor Statistics:
+About 5,100 openings for music directors and composers are projected each year, on average, over the decade.
+Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire."